apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 class name: org.apache.nifi.minifi.bootstrap.status.reporters.StatusLogger

-This Periodic Status Reporter simply logs the results of the query to the logs.
-By default it will be logged to the minifi-bootstrap.log but using the logback.xml it can be configured to log to wherever is desired.
+The Periodic Status Reporter logs the results of the query to the logs.
+By default it is logged to the minifi-bootstrap.log but you can modify logback.xml to log to an alternate file and location.

 Option | Description
 ------ | -----------